gitpad-pl/github/docs/DEV.md

 ## Short way to share your changes in code
 1. prepare your changes
+2. publish on github and npmjs

+    -publish.bat

+OR separated:

 2. Update Github Repository over command on windows

     -github-push.bat